Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)

 - George F Longstreth, MD

 - University of California San Diego School of Medicine

 Functional dyspepsia is the medical term for a condition that causes an upset stomach or pain or discomfort in the upper belly, near the ribs.
 Functional dyspepsia often comes back over time.
 It can develop because of an underlying medical problem.
 However, doctors are not able to find a cause for functional dyspepsia in most people.

 This article discusses the symptoms, testing, and treatment options for people with functional dyspepsia.
 Chronic abdominal pain in children and adolescents is discussed separately.
-(See "Patient information: Chronic abdominal pain in children and adolescents (Beyond the Basics)".)
+(See "Patient education: Chronic abdominal pain in children and adolescents (Beyond the Basics)".)

 FUNCTIONAL DYSPEPSIA SYMPTOMS

 The most common symptoms of functional dyspepsia include:

 ●Discomfort or pain in the belly